"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 Scenario: You’re applying for your first full-time role after graduating with a degree in marketing.

-After graduating from the University of California, Los Angeles (UCLA) with a degree in Marketing, I started as an intern at a local agency.
-During my internship, I worked on social media campaigns and assisted with content creation for clients in various industries, gaining hands-on experience in digital marketing.
+I got a degree in Marketing from the University of California, Los Angeles (UCLA) and then started working as an intern at a local agency.
+I worked on social media campaigns and helped clients in different fields make content during my internship.
+This gave me real-world experience in digital marketing.

-I’m excited about this position because it aligns perfectly with my passion for digital marketing.
-I believe my experience will help me contribute effectively to your team.
+I'm excited about this job because it fits perfectly with my love of digital marketing.
+I think my experience will help me be a valuable member of your team.

 Scenario: You’re applying for a manager position after several years in sales and account management.

-Now, I’m eager to take the next step into a sales manager role.
-I can lead a team and drive broader business growth.
-I believe my experience in managing client relationships and team leadership will make me a great fit for your organization.
+I'm excited to move up to the position of sales manager now.
+I can help the business grow as a whole by leading a group of people.
+I believe that my experience managing client relationships and leading teams will make me a great fit for your company.

 Scenario: You’re transitioning from a teaching position to a role in project management.

-To explore this further, I enrolled in an online project management certification program with the Project Management Institute.
-I earned my PMP certification last year.
-I also volunteered as a project coordinator for a local nonprofit, GreenCity Volunteers, in Seattle.
-I helped with scheduling, resource management, and tracking project progress.
+I signed up for an online project management certification course with the Project Management Institute to learn more about this.
+I got my PMP certification last year.
+I also helped run a project for GreenCity Volunteers, a nonprofit in Seattle.
+I helped with planning, managing resources, and keeping track of how the project was going.

 Scenario: You’re applying for a Director of Operations role after several years in leadership positions.